Zhuzzq/WeiboScratch/README.md

 Scratch the statistics of User's Followings, currently including the gender and verification.

+More can be done in the same way.

 * User_ID is required
 * Cookies is optional but suggested
 * TIPS: